A BETTER WAY TO TO LIVE WITH A CHRONIC CONDITION

 Platform gives access to the community, Habit Nook that is a format uniting group of women who want to follow lifestyle changes in a particular area of life together and support each other while content is prepared by experts.
 Platform also gives the possibility to schedule calls with experts.

-Even though this project is still undergoing I already know that it wouldn't be possible without the help of people who decided to support me throughout it.
+This project wouldn't be possible without the help of people who offered their time, expertise and support.
 Thank you to my tutors Tara Mullaney (Veryday) and Nicholas Torretta (Umeå Institute of Design), my critical friend Piotr Kuklo, classmates, organizations advocating for patients and most importantly over 100 women living with endometriosis and their loved ones who generously shared their story with me.

 Aggerhol M. (3D/Motion Design) & Kerksick, N. (Art Director). ( 2011, March).
 Endometriosis.
 Retrieved from https://vimeo.com/20910143